France and the United Nations: Role of France at the United Nations

-Security Council and Peacekeeping
+Security Council and peacekeeping

-As part of the UN Security Council, France is heavily involved in influencing the debate on various issues threatening international peace and security and drafting various documents, such as resolutions, adopted by the Security Council.
+As part of the Security Council, France is heavily involved in influencing the debate on various issues threatening international peace and security and drafting various documents, such as resolutions, adopted by the Security Council.
 In its role at the UNSC and maintaining peace and security, France plays a key role in disarmament in particular, working to advance various treaties and enforce non-proliferation.
 France’s permanent seat on the UNSC also grants it veto power which it has used and threatened to use several times since the foundation of the International organization to show its disagreement on various resolutions, though notably much less than the other veto-power-holding states (see: France–Iraq relations).

-Veto power in the UN Security Council
+Veto power in the Security Council

 France has used its veto power sparingly, vetoing 18 resolutions from 1949 to 2007, compared with 82 by the United States and 123 by the Soviet Union and Russia, 32 by Britain, and 6 by China.
 France used its veto power along with the United Kingdom, to veto a resolution to resolve the Suez Crisis in 1956.
 France also used a veto in 1976 on the question of the Comoros independence, when the island of Mayotte was kept in French territory due to the vote of the local population.
 In 2002, France threatened to veto Resolution 1441 on the then-upcoming 2003 Iraq war.